laowantong/paroxython/README.md

 > - What problems use the same algorithmic and data structures as this one?
 > - What homework assignment should I give my students so they can practice the content of the last lesson?

-Knowing what your class knows, Paroxython can recommend the right program at the right time:
+Moreover, since Paroxython knows what your class knows, it can recommend the right program at the right time:

 > - What would make a good review exercise?
 > - Which exercises can I give on this exam?